giacomoorsini/Building_a_profile-HMM_for_Kunitz_domain/README.md

 cut -d ' ' -f 1 test_set.classn >neg_set.hits
 ```

-And lastly, retrieve those IDs that did not appear in the `hmmsearch` output, as the alignement was not computable, and add them to the class file (with a high E-value, eg `100`, to evidence that they did not match the model):
+And lastly, retrieve those IDs that did not appear in the `hmmsearch` output, as the alignment was not computable, and add them to the class file (with a high E-value, eg `100`, to evidence that they did not match the model):
 ```
 comm -13 <(sort neg_set.hits) <(sort ../UniProt_Swiss-Prot_data/db_nonkunitz.idlist) | awk '{print $0,100,0}' >>test_set.classn
 ```